 Unfortunately, real life Christmases aren’t always so glamorous.
 For most of us, money is an ongoing issue, decorations are sorely underrated compared to Hollywood standards, and family circumstances don’t always turn out so well.

 Instead, cultivate a heart of gratitude this year.
 Be thankful for all that you have and for what God is going to provide in the future.
 Remember the instruction of the Ten Commandments not to covet what we do not have (Exodus 20:17).
 A heart of contentment will always keep your life in proper perspective.
-When we appreciate and realize all that we have, how can we not be grateful, even in light of all that we do not possess?
+When we appreciate and realize all that we have, how can we not be grateful?

 Looking beyond the marketing